AndresCBF/IronHack/Projetos/ETL Tasty/Readme.md

 1. Extract information from a Api
 2. Transform and clean information to useful Dataset
 3. Load information in SQLPostgress Database
-4. Create a Tableau dashboard to visualise the data
+4. Create a Tableau dashboard to visualize information

 ## Extract information